evolutionaryscale/esm-partner/README.md

     cd esm-partner/iac/terraform-aws-esm-partner
   ```

-Examples can be found in a subdirectory from here: [`examples/`](./iac/terraform-aws-esm-partner/examples/).
+Examples can be found in a subdirectory from here.

 2. **Review the Documentation:**